Cultural touchpoints: Nintendo’s music app underlines its cross-entertainment future

 - No functionality with Apple CarPlay or Andriod Auto: Our Q3 2024 consumer research shows that 39% of consumers(and 45% of gamers) listen to music in the car every month, pointing to low-hanging fruit

-- Incomplete library: Nintendo’s music catalog spans 40 years, but Nintendo Music’s library currently only scratches the surface.
-This might be by design, however, to bring fans back to the app consistently (timed with new game releases)
+- Incomplete library: Nintendo’s music catalog spans 40 years, but Nintendo Music’s 25 game soundtracks only scratch the surface.
+This might be by design to bring fans back to the app consistently (timed with new game releases)

 - No web app: Nintendo Music is currently stranded on iOS and Android.
 Nintendo emphasises listening at work in its Nintendo Music marketing, but a lack of desktop support adds friction here